 Being a MySQL DBA is more than just being able to understand the explain command to optimize a query, Keith Larson opines.

-MySQL Connector/Net 6.6, a new version of the all-managed .NET driver for MySQL has been released.
-Reggie Burnet informs.
+MySQL Connector/Net 6.6, a new version of the all-managed .NET driver for MySQL, has been released, informs Reggie Burnet.

-What is the largest amount of data do you store in MySQL?
-Peter Zaitsev inquires
+What is the largest amount of data that you store in MySQL?
+Peter Zaitsev inquires.